IT-Academy-BCN/ita-wiki/back/Readme.md

 Before running the project, make sure you have Docker Desktop installed.
 Once you have Docker Desktop installed and running, follow the steps below:

+1. cd into the back folder if you haven't already:

+     `cd back`

-1. Install the required dependencies:
+2. Install the required dependencies:

      `npm i`

- 2. Start the project in docker:
+3. Start the project in docker:

     `npm run up`